A Brief History of Trail Creek Ranch

 Betty Woolsey was the Captain of the first women’s Olympic ski team in 1936.
 She was an incredible athlete and individual.
 She had great determination to share the simple pleasures of the outdoor and western life with her friends and family.

 Your hosts, Muggs and Alex, have continued to share these things with their guests, and hope to help introduce you to the beauty and excitement of Jackson Hole.
-Muggs has been at Trail Creek Ranch for sixty six years (wow!) and is a one of a kind.
+Muggs has been at Trail Creek Ranch for almost seventy years (wow!) and is a one of a kind.
 She remembers the ‘good old days’ and is happy to share her stories.
-Alex has been at Trail Creek for 26 years and she and her husband, Mike, are raising their family of four boys in this valley paradise.
+Alex has been at Trail Creek for 30 years and she and her husband, Mike, are raising their family of four boys in this valley paradise.

 Trail Creek Ranch has been a working Guest Ranch since 1946, entertaining guests from all over the world.
 In the early years, guests would come for a month at a time and enjoy their vacation at the Ranch and on extensive Pack Trips into the Teton Range, the Gros Ventre Range and into Yellowstone.
 In the past 17 years, Jackson has become a destination resort town, easily accessible by air and highway.